prenigma/testfou/examples/formbot/data/nlufou.md

 - change my flight to [Manchester](changedestination)
 - can you change my flight to [Manchester](changedestination) please
 - can you change my flight to [Manchester](changedestination)
+- can you rebook me please to [Manchster](changedestination) the flight you prposed is too late for me
 - I want to change my destination
 - change my onward flight destination
 - i want another destination